grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 `{resource.tier="research"}`.

-This example could also be written with a single regex expression, except that in the second policy we have an additional constraint to match against for `k8s-.*`.
+This example could also be written with a single regex expression, except that in the second policy has an additional constraint to match against for `k8s-.*`.
 If either the `resource.location` or the `resource.platform` is not matched in the second policy, then the span is not included.